Traders in the Mediterranean

 Glass beads and perfume jars

-They made glass beads and little glass perfume jars and glass jewelry to sell.
-And they also sold things that other people had made, like pepper and cinnamon from India, silk from China, wine from Greece, and ivory from Africa.
+Factories made glass beads and little glass perfume jars and glass jewelry to sell.
+A lot of the people who worked in these factories were enslaved.
+Some poured the glass, and others pumped the bellows to keep the fire hot.
+Traders also sold things that other people had made, like iron tools, pepper and cinnamon from India, silk from China, wine from Greece, and ivory from Africa.

 The Phoenicians traded these things around the Mediterranean for Spanish silver, and for enslaved people and wood and furs.
 They traded with the Etruscans, and then with the Romans.
 They also traded with the Egyptians.